jpscaletti/hecto/README.md

 - **envops** (dict):<br>
     Optional.
 Extra options for the Jinja template environment.

+- **render_as** (function):<br>
+    An optional hook that takes the absolute source path and the relative destination path of a file as arguments.

+    It should return `None` if the file must be copied as-is or a Path object of the new relative destination (can be the same as the one received).

+    By default all the files with the `.tmpl` postfix are rendered and saved without that postfix.
+Eg: `readme.md.tmpl` becomes `readme.md`.

 - **pretend** (bool):<br>
     Optional.
 Run but do not make any changes